Bad URL parsing in the wiki when it ends with right-angle-bracket(greater-than mark).

 http://www.example.net/?page=blah>, then parse with redmine auto links...

-#3 Updated by Minjie Zhu almost 8 years ago
+#3 Updated by Minjie Zhu about 8 years ago

 In our case, we often angle-bracket around a url if it is very long or contains some multi-byte chars.
 I think someone others may also have this issue.